SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/BlueMoon.md

-﻿Frostrage, Shard of the Frigid Moon
+﻿Blue Moon, Shard of the Frigid Moon

 This small chunk of frigid ice is hard as steel and never seems to increase in temperature no matter how hot the environment gets.